Free: How To Find Out if Someone Is a Felon, See Criminal Records

 A screenshot of the Wisconsin Court System's website showing the case search for public access to Wisconsin court records.

-The court systems in the states above provide a free criminal background check option through the state’s court system for anyone wishing to find out if someone they know has been convicted of a felony in that state.
+The court systems in the states mentioned offer a free criminal background check through the state’s court system for anyone wanting to discover if someone they know has been convicted of a felony in that state.

 For states that do not have a statewide court record search feature, individuals should do the following: